richardcho-sr/miro-app-card-bug/README.md

 4. Open the [`.env`](.env) file, and enter the app client ID and client secret values that you saved at the beginning of step 3 above.
-5. Run `npm start` to start developing.
+5. Run `yarn start` to start developing.

 When your server is up and running: